Silvano315/NLP-for-ChatGPT-Reviews/README.md

 1. **Text Cleaning and Preprocessing:**
    - Text cleaning involved converting emojis to text equivalents, replacing slang using a predefined dictionary, handling negations by prefixing "NOT_" to words following negation terms, converting text to lowercase, removing punctuation, tokenizing words, removing stopwords, and lemmatizing words.
 2. **TF-IDF Vectorization:**
    - The `create_tfidf_features` function was utilized to create TF-IDF (Term Frequency-Inverse Document Frequency) features from the cleaned text data.
 TF-IDF vectors represent the importance of words in a document relative to a collection of documents.
+TF-IDF provides a better representation of the relative importance of words in documents, it is not an easy method like Bag of Words.
 3. **Sentiment Analysis:**
    - Sentiment analysis was performed using the VADER tool from NLTK.
 The `add_sentiment_features` function calculated sentiment scores (compound score) for each review, indicating the overall sentiment expressed in the text.
 4. **Feature Scaling:**